-They recently did a Critical Swim Speed (CSS) Test - the swimming equivalent to an FTP or threshold pace test - which they're going to use to tailor their training sessions and monitor their progress...
+They recently did a Critical Swim Speed Test - the swimming equivalent to an FTP or threshold pace test - and Swim Smooth founder, Paul Newsome, has stepped in to help explain how a CSS Test can help tailor training and monitor progress...

 Ok, so, if you don't know already, your Critical Swim Speed (CSS) is your threshold pace when swimming.
 It's roughly the pace you can swim a flat-out 1,500m and is a single number which you can base all of your training intensities around.

 For instance, in our squads in Perth, swimmers in lane 1 have a threshold pace around 1:50-2:00 /100m, lane 2 1:40-1:50 /100m, lane 3 1:25-1:40 /100m and lane 4 1:15-1:25 /100m.
 You'll find a similar split between the lanes in every Swim Smooth squad around the world.

 |CSS training: A huge range of speeds but one accurate way of training for everyone.|

 If you have trained with a power meter on the bike you probably know your FTP (Functional Threshold Power) and when it comes to running you might be aware of your threshold pace, the pace you can sustain for a race around 10km to 10 miles in length.